bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Grand Towering Helm** (Treasure): Tower is a golem that vary rarely drops a Grand Helm.
 As with Nightwalker, building up a chain to improve the odds prior to fighting Tower is a great idea.
 To do so, go to Mosphoran Highwaste and build max chain level on Clay Golems just outside of Babbling Vale.
 To bring that chain level to The Pharos, we can't use the Strahl's anchor point in Babbling Vale or the chain will reset.
 So, use the chocobo nearby to run through the rest of the Highwaste to Salikawood and then Phon Coast.
 Use the Strahl anchor there to get to Ridorana Cataract and then The Pharos!
 - Tower appears near the end of the Third Ascent.
 Ensure that your attack gambits are off and use the shortcuts through the First and Second Ascent to get to Third Ascent quickly.
 To get to Tower, take the black way stone, then green, red, and the color for your sacrifice (pink for mini-map, for example).
 Now head to the colorless way stone, turn on gambits, and hope for Tower!
 - If Tower is not at the other end of the colorless way stone, simply warp back and forth with the colorless way stones until it shows up.
 It has a 20% chance to show, so it may take a few tries.
 Didn't get the Grand Helm?
 To get Tower to respawn again, you will need to travel through all of the colored way stones again.
-I had success with it showing up via the hidden path way stones as well, but it was hit or miss on if it would show up.
+I had success with it showing up via the hidden path way stones as well, though you'll have to deal with traps rather than longer distance and a ton of enemies.
+You make the call.

+**Tales From the Crypt** (Treasure):

+**Deadly Renewal Walk** (Poach): For poaching when at high levels, the best thing is to have gambits set up to use Sight Unseeing on a blind character targeting a foe nearby then Poach when an enemy is in HP Critical status.
+It can be the same character or different characters.
+While grinding for these rare poaches, you'll want any attack gambits off other than these and then manually attack with the non-blind characters on monsters that are not the targets for poaching.
+- The Ring of Renewal is a rare (5% chance) poach from the Deadly Nightshades in The Feywood - Walk of Flitting Rifts.
+There are a lot of them around by the northern zone exit to Golmore Jungle so it shouldn't take too long to get your accessory from them.

+**Branchway Cannon** (Poach): You can poach a Ras Algathi from the rare game Phyllo (5% chance to get it) in Golmore Jungle - The Branchway.
+Phyllo only has a 20% chance of spawning in two locations in the zone, so this may take a bit of time to get the weapon and achievement.

+**